Members' Research Service By / November 20, 2023

 © ArgitopIA / Adobe Stock

-In July 2023, the Commission tabled a package of proposals for the greening of freight transport.
-Among the three proposals is one on improving the use of rail infrastructure capacity.
-The proposed text includes changes to the rules on the planning and allocation of railway infrastructure capacity, currently covered by Directive 2012/34/EU and Regulation (EU) No 913/2010.
-The aim of the changes is to allow rail infrastructure capacity and traffic to be managed more efficiently, thereby improving the quality of services and optimising the use of the railway network, accommodating larger volumes of traffic and ensuring that the transport sector contributes to decarbonisation.
+In July 2023, the European Commission tabled a package of proposals aimed at greening freight transport.
+One of these proposals focuses on improving the use of rail infrastructure capacity.
+The proposed text suggests changes to the rules governing the planning and allocation of railway infrastructure capacity, which are currently outlined in Directive 2012/34/EU and Regulation (EU) No 913/2010.
+The goal of the changes is to enhance the management of rail infrastructure capacity and traffic so as to improve service quality, optimise railway network usage, increase traffic capacity and enhance the transport sector’s contribution to decarbonisation.

 Proposal for a regulation of the European Parliament and of the Council on the use of railway infrastructure capacity in the single European railway area, amending Directive 2012/34/EU and repealing Regulation (EU) No 913/2010